What to Do When Your LLC Adds or Deletes a Member or if a Member’s Interest in the Company Changes

 Fixed Fees for Change of Member Documents

-Arizona limited liability lawyer Richard Keyt charges $345 to prepare the documents listed above other than prepare an Operating Agreement which is an additional $497.
-If a change of members involves more than one recipient member and one transferring member (married couples owning their interests as community property are considered one member), we charge $100 for each additional Assignment of Membership Interest Agreement after the first one.
+Arizona limited liability lawyer Richard Keyt charges $395 to prepare the documents listed above other than an Operating Agreement which is an additional $247 if you also purchase the change of member package for $395.
+If a change of members involves more than one recipient member and one transferring member (married couples owning their interests as community property are considered one member), we charge $195 for each additional Assignment of Membership Interest Agreement after the first one.